We want to be transparent: Think Differently About Kids may earn a commission when you purchase through our links.

 It is made of hard plastic that some parents have expressed would like padding or different material to be softer.

 Puj Flyte Compact Infant Bathtub

-If you need a baby bathtub to easily travel with, this sink insert is great!
-It fits standard sinks, is foldable and compact to take with you on any journey.
+If you need a good baby bathtub to easily travel with, this sink insert is great!
+It fits standard kitchen sinks, is foldable and compact to take with you on any journey.

 The Puj tub is also easy to store because of the soft foldable baby tub design as well as easy to clean.
 The simple bath tub is great for the newborn stage, keeping them comfy and safe in the sink.

 4-in-1 Grow-with-Me Bath Tub by Frida Baby

 The best baby bathtub that will grow with your baby from newborn to toddler stage.
 The sling can be adjusted depending on how old your baby is and what kind of bath position is needed.